 I earned my PhD in Development Studies from the Graduate Institute of International and Development Studies in Geneva, Switzerland.
 I also hold an MSc in Comparative Politics from the London School of Economics and an MA in International Relations & Peace and Conflict Studies from the Universidad del Salvador in Buenos Aires, Argentina, where I was a Rotary Peace Scholar.

-I have received support for my research from the National Science Foundation, the United States Institute of Peace, the United States Agency for International Development, the Carnegie Corporation of New York, the Rotary Foundation, the Kellogg Institute for International Studies at the University of Notre Dame and the University of Geneva.
+I have received support for my research from the National Science Foundation, the United States Institute of Peace, the United States Agency for International Development, the Carnegie Corporation of New York, Humanity United, the Inter-American Foundation, the Rotary Foundation, the Kellogg Institute for International Studies at the University of Notre Dame and the University of Geneva, among others.
 I also serve as a consultant to international peacebuilding organizations such as International Alert, Conciliation Resources and the United States Institute of Peace where I was a Senior Jennings Randolph Fellow.